VibhavKrishnanKS/ReactJS/Section 3 - A First Look at React/01-pure-react/Notes.md

 ```
 ![Hello React Serving As a Child Node](./2.%20Hello%20React%20Child%20Node.png)
 Here the **Hello React Serves as a Child Node**(where the **header element serves as a parent node**)

+5. **One of the Reason why we don't write Pure React in a Real Time Developement Environment**
+Before we would directly write HTML -> cause we used JSX to write the code
+we don't need to write the weird thing which we did above
+We Would directly write it as HTML basically
+But that approach doesn't work here